PavieOlivier/doctor-appointment-flutter/README.md

 [Updated to AndroidX]

-In this project i mainnly focussed on screen Adaptability (Check SizeConfig for mode detail).
+In this project i mainly focussed on screen Adaptability (Check SizeConfig for mode detail).

 I also Started Some initial work for my next package (SlidingCard)
 ![alt text](https://github.com/PavieOlivier/doctor-appointment-flutter/raw/master/image/image.png)